 One of the most common emotions people feel when facing serious church conflict is hopelessness.
 Often this is because conflict puts blinders on our eyes and tempts us to isolate ourselves into self-protective groups who agree with us.
 In our passion to defend our position, we develop tunnel vision that clouds our judgment as we focus our time, energy and emotions almost exclusively on temporal matters.
 Things of heaven, theological truths about God and his church, even a passion for bringing the gospel of Jesus Christ to the unsaved, all begin to fade from focus as positions become entrenched in daily battles and we experience despair.

 This is a wise and helpful warning both for ourselves and for our understanding of those we are trying to lovingly encourage that may be experiencing some form of conflict.
 Helping entrenched people is what we do and who we are—after all, we are the church.”

-I love his wording: “After all, we are the church.”
+I love his wording: “Helping entrenched people is what we do and who we are–after all, we are the church.”
 So wise!
+And sadly, so rare.